All India Conference

 The democratic forces shall not think about the limited scope provided by the state as do the opportunists do but, they shall operate on the basis of the scope for mobilization of the people at their present stage of awareness and organisation.
 People can be drawn into struggles for achieving different levels of demands on the basis of the situation.
 Peoples struggles include struggles for protection of existing rights, expansion of rights and even for transformation of system of education.
 However, the democratic forces of education movement should be able to precisely estimate scope of democratic mass movement in formulating their plan of agitation.

-The spread of organisationis an urgent requirement.
+The spread of organization: The spread of organisation is an urgent requirement.
 Our all-India forum does not have units in all states.
 Even in those states where we have our member-organizations, they do not have district units in all districts.
 Hence, it may be our urgent task to identify like-minded organizations in every state/ UT to join hands with.
 The member-organizations in different states/ UTs should also strive to build organizations and explore alliances to unite the forces of mass movement.
 Everywhere, the district units should develop contact with the people in villages, urban bastis and Block and District Headquarters.
 However, we have to spell out what category of organizations can be contacted for wider unity.
 The following criteria may be viewed for the purpose:

-- The organizations should oppose trade in education and demand abolition of all forms of Public Private Partnership and this should be the acid test;
+a) The organizations should oppose trade in education and demand abolition of all forms of Public Private Partnership and this should be the acid test;

-- It should stand for all pervading public-funded education system from KG to PG including the Common School System founded on Neighborhood Schools (CSS-NS);
+b) It should stand for all pervading public-funded education system from KG to PG including the Common School System founded on Neighborhood Schools (CSS-NS);

-- It should fight for a minimum of one of the substantial demands listed above relating to its interested area in pursuit of achieving all pervading Pubic Education System built on the principles of democracy, socialism, secularism and egalitarianism.
+c) It should fight for a minimum of one of the substantial demands listed above relating to its interested area in pursuit of achieving all pervading Pubic Education System built on the principles of democracy, socialism, secularism and egalitarianism.

 It is to be also noted that we should mobilise all Gandhites, Lohiaites, Ambedkarites, Socialists, Communists and people committed to different ideologies provided they agree to the above said three principles.
 It should also be noted that our struggle is a part of the struggles of the people for Jal (water), Jangil (forest), Jameen (land), Jeevika (livelihood) and environment against the neo-liberal attacks of the state.

-Let us build struggles of the people at all levels to build strong mass organisations to achieve common school system and fully state funded public education system from KG to PG for building democratic, socialist, egalitarian, just and secular society.
+Conclusion: Let us build struggles of the people at all levels to build strong mass organisations to achieve common school system and fully state funded public education system from KG to PG for building democratic, socialist, egalitarian, just and secular society.
 This conference gives us a great strength.
 We shall win over.
 Future is ours.